 It is extremely easy to scale up shared office space as your team grows.
 Said Trim; ”You can tailor your space to suit a one-person business, a team of two, a company of five – or even fifty.
-And add more space as you go.
-It’s very cost effective and better than trying to constantly guess what future headcount will be.”
+Add more space as you go.
+It’s very cost-effective and better than trying to constantly guess what future headcount will be.”

 3. Central locations

 Good coworking spaces should be right in the thick of business nodes so it’s easy and convenient for your clients to find you.
 “Renting your own private office may force you to sacrifice location quality for a more affordable monthly.
 By moving your business into a coworking space, you get an address in the heart of a business district, along with access to transportation, cafés, gym and shopping.”
 FutureSpace’s coworking offices are at 96 Rivonia Road and 61 Katherine Street in Sandton Central, Johannesburg and within walking distance of the Gautrain and Sandton City.
 Because of this, More FutureSpace offices will open in business nodes across South Africa from next year.